Top 5 Whole Life Companies for Infinite Banking

 Even though it’s ideal to pay the maximum amount of Paid-Up Additions every single year into your Infinite Banking policy, life sometimes gets in the way.
 This is where a flexible PUA rider comes into play.

-Some years, you may have to underfund your policy, even if it means not getting as much money “working for you” early on.
-We’ve tested and measured this exhaustively and found that, despite the urgency so many Infinite Banking agents manufacture to make a sale, as long as you can maximize premiums in 4 out of the first 7 years, then you don’t lose much in the way of financial efficiency at all.
+Some years, you may have to pay just the Base premium and skip overfunding with PUAs, even if it means not getting as much money “working for you” early on.
+Despite the urgency so many Infinite Banking agents try and manufacture to make a sale, as long as you can pay maximum PUA premiums in 4 out of the first 7 years, then you don’t lose much in the way of financial efficiency at all.

 However, keep in mind that taking advantage of excessive flexibility can lead to an underperforming policy.
 For example, if you can’t even do maximum overfunding once every 3-5 years, then either you bought too big a policy, or something really bad is happening with your cash flow.
 If that’s the case, and you can’t overfund, then your Base policy’s core performance will be even more important than if you were adding PUAs regularly.